ENG 208: Composing the Self

 In-Class use of laptops, tablets, and phones:

-You may use a laptop to take class notes only when you are one of the week’s note-takers.
+You may use a laptop only when it’s appropriate for that day’s class.
 Otherwise, laptops and tablets must remain closed, and you may not consult your phone during class.
 If you have a reason to use one of these devices during class, you must receive my permission to do so beforehand.
 If I see you consulting your phone during class, I will mark you absent.
-However, I do know how difficult it can be to remain phone-free through a class, so I will provide two, two-minute breaks for you to tune in.
+However, I do know how difficult it can be to remain phone-free through a class, so I will provide a five-minute break for you to tune in (or use the restroom).

 Chapman's Students with Disabilities Policy: